ashleycvirga/World_Weather_Analysis/README.md

 ### (3) Create a Travel Itinerary Map

 I used the Google Directions API to create a travel itinerary that shows the route between four cities chosen from the customer’s possible travel destinations.
-I then created a marker layer map with a pop-up markers for each city on the itinerary.
+I then created a marker layer map with pop-up markers for each city on the itinerary.

 ![Directions Map](Vacation_Itinerary/WeatherPy_travel_map.png)